As a cyclist enthusiast, I have visited the Mont Ventoux three times, of which I climbed the high mountain twice by bike from all sides.

 - Fossil Evidence: The limestone composition of Mont Ventoux provides an opportunity for the study of ancient marine life.
 Fossils found within the mountain’s rocks offer valuable insights into the region’s geological history and the creatures that once inhabited the area.

-What are the distinctive flora and fauna found on Mont Ventoux?
+What are the fauna and flora found on Mont Ventoux?

 Mont Ventoux’s varied microclimates and elevation create diverse habitats that support a range of distinctive flora and fauna.
-As one ascends the mountain, the vegetation zones change, each with its unique plant and animal species.
+As you ascend the mountain, the vegetation zones change, each with its own unique plant and animal species.

 - Lower Slopes (Mediterranean zone): The base of Mont Ventoux is characterized by Mediterranean vegetation, including evergreen oak forests, Aleppo pines, and various shrubs such as thyme, lavender, and rosemary.
 This area provides a habitat for animals like wild boars, rabbits, and foxes, as well as various bird species, including warblers and woodpeckers.

-- Summit (Alpine zone): The summit of Mont Ventoux is characterized by its barren, rocky “moonscape” appearance, with sparse vegetation consisting mainly of lichens and mosses.
-Due to the harsh conditions, few fauna species inhabit this area; however, some birds like the Alpine chough and raptors may be spotted.
+- Summit (Alpine Zone): The summit of Mont Ventoux is characterized by its barren, rocky “moonscape” appearance, with sparse vegetation consisting mainly of lichens and mosses.
+Due to the harsh conditions, few faunal species inhabit this area; however, some birds like the Alpine chough and raptors may be spotted.